mzyw603/Epikast-Exercise/README.md

 ```
 cat ~/.ssh/id_ed25519.pub
 ```
 to print the key in the cmd.
+We pasted ours in bin/public.key.
 If you saved it somewhere else change the filepath accordingly.